-Top 1 Alternative to Playwright Component Testing for Component UI
+Top 72 Alternatives to Cypress Component Testing for Web Testing

 The evolution of web testing has followed the evolution of the web itself.
 In the early days, Selenium set the standard for browser automation by giving testers a way to script interactions against real browsers.
 As the JavaScript ecosystem matured, teams embraced modern build tools, component-driven development, and stronger test practices that went beyond traditional end-to-end (E2E) automation.
 A new class of tools emerged to test components in isolation, closer to where most UI logic lives.